Amaravati

 Amaravati (/ʌm@'rɑːv@θɪ/ uh-mə-RAH-vuh-thi, Telugu: ISO) is the capital city of the Indian state of Andhra Pradesh.
 (Note: Amaravati currently serves as the seat of government where Andhra Pradesh Secretariat, Andhra Pradesh Legislature and High Court of Andhra Pradesh are located.)
-It is located in Guntur district on the right bank of the Krishna River, 15 km southwest of Vijayawada.
+It is located in Guntur district on the right bank of the Krishna River, 15 km southwest of Vijayawada, 25 kilometres (15 mi) northwest of Guntur.
 The city derives its name from the nearby historic site of Amaravathi, which served as the capital of the Satavahana Empire nearly two thousand years ago.

 The city is an urban notified area.
 Urban development and planning activities are undertaken by the Amaravati Development Corporation Limited and Andhra Pradesh Capital Region Development Authority (APCRDA).
 The APCRDA has jurisdiction over the city and the conurbation covering Andhra Pradesh Capital Region.
-The city is spread over an area of 217.23 km2, and comprises villages (including some hamlets) from three mandals viz., Mangalagiri, Thullur and Tadepalli.
+The city is spread over an area of 217.23 km2, and comprises neighbourhoods (including some hamlets) from three mandals viz., Mangalagiri, Thullur and Tadepalli.
 The seed capital is spread over an area of 16.94 km2.

-The bifurcation of Andhra Pradesh in 2014 resulted in the residual state having no capital city, with Hyderabad serving as the state's temporary capital city despite being located in the new state of Telangana.
-The government under the leadership of N. Chandrababu Naidu founded Amaravati and declared it as Andhra Pradesh state's new capital city.
-The farmers of Guntur district gave 33,000 acres of land, to the Government of Andhra Pradesh through an innovative land pooling scheme in return for developed plots and lease payments for 10-year period.
-The Prime Minister of India, Narendra Modi laid the foundation stone at Uddandarayunipalem village on 22 October 2015.
-After fast track completion of interim buildings, government legislature and secretariat started operating from the new facilities at Velagapudi from March 2017.